Harley Academy experts give their top tips, from their personal experience, on launching your own Aesthetics practice

 – Artistic enjoyment

 – Greater earning potential that rises with experience

 – Convenient variety that you have the power to fit alongside your medical profession

 If the idea appeals, here are 6 pieces of advice for setting up and maintaining a successful independent clinic.

 1. Train (first) in the ‘bread and butter’

-A strong theoretical and practical background in a range of Botulinum Toxins and Hyaluronic Acid fillers is far more valuable for a new practitioner than a superficial familiarity with 18 diverse yet uncommon procedures.
+A strong theoretical and practical background in a range of Botulinum Toxins and Hyaluronic Acid fillers is far more valuable to a new practitioner than a superficial familiarity with 18 diverse, yet uncommon procedures.

-Expensive machines and niche techniques can cost a lot to add to your practice, with no guarantee that this investment will pay off.
+Expensive machines and niche techniques are expensive for a fledgling practice, with no guarantee that the investment will pay off.

 2. Reputation, reputation, reputation